DiUS/dius-mentor_pedro_coffee-mobile/README.md

 **Modify Endpoint**

-Edit ENDPOINT in [Api.js](https://github.com/DiUS/dius-mentor_pedro_coffee-mobile/blob/master/Api.js) to point to your API endpoint in order to make the correct calls
+Edit baseURL in [config.js](https://github.com/DiUS/dius-mentor_pedro_coffee-mobile/blob/master/config.js) to point to your API endpoint in order to make the correct calls

 **Install dependencies & run**